Step-by-Step Unmasking for Parameter-Efficient Fine-tuning of Large Language Models: Related Work

 \section{Related Work}

 This section highlights the representative works in three broad categories of PEFT strategies -- \textit{additive}, \textit{reparameterized} and \textit{selective}.

 Additive PEFT methods, such as Adapters~\cite{houlsby2019parameter,pfeiffer2020adapterfusion}, add additional neural components to the pre-trained models.
 Due to their additive nature, these methodologies usually offer flexibility in multi-task fine-tuning setups, where the same pre-trained model is used with different task-specific adapters.
-The earliest adapter technique proposed by~\cite {houlsby2019parameter} utilized the additive component in feed-forward networks of self-attention~\cite{vaswani2017attention}.
-Subsequent additive PEFT methods~\cite{he2021towards,li2021prefix,zhu2021counter} differ in terms of placement of these additive components.
+The earliest adapter technique ~\cite{houlsby2019parameter} utilized the additive component in feed-forward networks and attention layers of self-attention~\cite{vaswani2017attention}.
+Subsequent additive PEFT methods~\cite{he2021towards,li2021prefix,zhu2021counter} differ in terms of placement of these additive components. ~\citet{lei2023conditional} proposed Conditional-Adapter which selectively activates different adapters for different input tokens. ~\citet{chen2023hadamard} came up with a Hadamard Adapter that introduces additional weight and bias parameters and performs element-wise multiplication and addition to the self-attention outputs.

 The reparameterization-based PEFT techniques such as LoRA~\cite{hu2021lora} use a low-rank approximation of the parameter update matrix $\Delta W = BA$ to reduce the effective number of trainable parameters.
-Meanwhile, LoRA applies a uniform rank across all incremental parameters, assuming that all parameter matrices are equally important.
+However, LoRA applies a uniform rank across all added parameters, thereby assuming that all parameter matrices are equally important.
 To address this limitation, AdaLoRA~\cite{zhang2023adaptive} dynamically allocates the parameter budget among the additional weight matrices with singular value decomposition of the $\Delta W$ and importance-aware rank allocation.
 IncreLoRA~\cite{zhang2023increlora} proposed an incremental parameter allocation method that computes the importance scores of each module and adaptively adds the most important components to the trainable parameters.
+More recent methods like DyLoRA~\cite{valipour2023dylora}, LoRA+~\cite{hayou2024lora+} and DoRA~\cite{liu2024dora} aim at improving the training efficiency and adaptability of low-rank adaptation on downstream tasks.